stcucufa/epistrophy/doc/manual.md

 ```

 * `First` is a delegate object that can be used as a parameter for `Fiber.join`
-which cancels all sibling fibers as soon as the fiber child fiber joins.
-This
+which cancels all sibling fibers as soon as the child fiber joins.
+This is a
-is a common pattern to handle one of several possible outcomes; for example,
+common pattern to handle one of several possible outcomes.
+For example, waiting
-waiting for a button to be clicked but also setting a timeout for 3 seconds:
+for a button to be clicked while setting a timeout for 3 seconds:

 ```js
 fiber.